 Relevance of VoIP Softphones for Contact Centers

-So far, we have harped on how softphones come with serious savings advantages.
+So far, we have harped on how softphones for business come with serious savings advantages.
 However, the cost is not the only driving factor behind its popularity.
 Businesses like ‘contact centers’ be it customer support, sales, marketing, etc. stand to gain far more by switching to softphones from traditional telephony.
 With more and more employees prioritizing flexibility and freedom to work from anywhere, softphones have suddenly become relevant in the modern business landscape.
 Not to mention, the costs that are saved on building, infra, handsets, and all other paraphilias.
 Let’s delve into identifying reasons behind the popularity of softphones in the ‘contact center’ industry.

 #1.
 Business Unified Communications

 Contact centers can use the same provider for phone and data transmission.
 For example, given the right equipment and connectivity, it is easy to enable an at-home agent model using softphones.

 Also, by incorporating a unified communication (UC) system into contact center workflows, organizations can streamline business communication, improve agent productivity and customer experience.
 Besides offering customized user experiences, increasing the efficiency of remote call centers, and enabling digital transformation are the few other advantages.